MajkelStaniszewski/Electric-Scooter/README.md

 # Electric-Scooter
-Arduino code for an electric scooter implemented for the purpose of an engineering thesis.
+Arduino code for an electric scooter implemented for an engineering thesis (It is not a final version of the code)